vankesteren/blog/posts/sequentialstats.md

 Here, we set the prior to be $i \cdot m_{i-1}$, then we see $(x_i-m_{i-1})$ as our new data/evidence, $m_i$ is our posterior, and $i$ is the normalising constant.
 Cool!

 ## Update: More efficient!
-The algorithm above translates nicely into the bayesian framework, but as with so many algorithms, it can be made much more efficiently.
+The algorithm above translates nicely into the bayesian framework, but as with so many algorithms, it can be made much more efficient.
 It turns out that all we have to do is remember the `sum` of the values input in the stream and a counter `i` that indicates how many values went in.
 Then, when asking for the mean, all we need to do is $m_i=\frac{\texttt{sum}}{\texttt{i}}$.
 Simple!

 This is better for three reasons: